bad64/PythonPad/README.md

 A: No shade thrown to them, it's a really good piece of firmware. *But*: 1) AFAIK GP2040-CE doesn't necessarily support Smash (which is the main target of PythonPad, and the FGC firmware being an extra, rather than the other way around), and 2) As the name implies, GP2040-CE runs on RP2040-based boards such as the Pico.
 If you want something else (STM32, ESP32-S3, nRF528xx, whatever it is the Teensy uses, etc), GP2040 won't work without some serious modification.
 PythonPad **should**.

 Q: Will you add RGBLEDs/bluetooth/Nunchuk/Ring Fit/etc support ?
 A: I *might*.
 Currently I'm developing this for Raspberry Pi Pico boards and I almost maxed out the I/O on them as it is.
 Maybe once I start daisy chaining MCUs via the power of I2C.
 Never say never !
+*Update 11/03/2024: RGB strips are supported on the One Board, assigned to IO9 !
+No code for it yet though, but at least the hardware is here*

 ## TODO

+- Config editing guide (IMPORTANT)
 - SOCD cleaning types
 - Decoupling input poll routines from the main loop/file
 - Safe testing for every input